-California is pioneering the way in efficiency standards.
+California is pioneering the way in efficiency standards in the US.
 Established in 1974, the California Energy Commission (CEC) aims to eliminate greenhouse gas emissions and waste, while improving the quality of the construction industry.
 Residential and commercial real estate have been significant sources of energy waste, in the past.
-The CEC has begun to tackle this issue with codes regulating building materials, building systems, and building equipment.
+The CEC has begun to tackle this issue with codes regulating building materials, systems, and the precision of equipment installation.
 Building codes that regulate energy efficiency fall under Title 24, Section 6 in the CEC guidelines.
-Thusly, the Home Energy Rating System was created to verify compliance with these codes, commonly known as Title 24.
-HERS Raters are trained to know these guidelines in and out.
-Though, this requires constant continuing education because codes are updated every three years.
+Thusly, they created the Home Energy Rating System, commonly known as HERS, to verify compliance with these codes.
+A HERS Rater’s duty is to protect property owners by knowing and enforcing these codes.

-The energy efficiency of buildings is important because it attributes to a large source of waste economically and environmentally.
-When efficiency is kept in mind, building systems are designed to work smarter not harder.
-As a result, residents’ energy bills have decreased, the economy has improved, and the state of California has saved billions of dollars annually.
+The energy efficiency of buildings affects property owners because it attributes to a large source of waste economically and environmentally.
+When efficiency is at the forefront of the construction process, building systems are designed to work smarter, not harder.
+As a result, residents’ energy bills have decreased, the value of Real Estate has increased, air quality has improved, and create comfort has been enhanced.
 Furthermore, building systems are more resilient and likely to last longer.
 Homeowners and builders benefit alike.

 BarrierEnergy’s HERS Raters

 The Home Energy Rating System (HERS) is used to test and enforce energy code standards set by the California Energy Commission.
-HERS Raters perform state compliance inspections on residential and commercial buildings, as outlined in Title 24, Section 6.
-These codes apply to the efficiency standards of new and altered Real Estate, both residential and commercial.
-It’s mandatory for builders to follow these codes in order to get a Certificate of Occupancy from the local Building Department.
+Our HERS Raters have performed hundreds of field inspections on both residential and commercial buildings, in compliance with Title 24.
+We are here to help you on your journey to attain your Certificate of Occupancy from the local Building Department.

-Our experts at BarrierEnergy are licensed to perform HERS building inspections in the state of California, but we primarily service Santa Barbara County, Ventura County, San Luis Obispo County, and parts of LA County.
+BarrierEnergy is licensed to perform HERS testing anywhere in the state of California, but we primarily service Santa Barbara County, Ventura County, San Luis Obispo County, and parts of LA County.
 We train our Raters to test accurately, perform professionally, and get the job done in a timely manner.
-If desired, we can also consult you on how to resolve those issues.
-We are here to guide you through your construction project or home upgrades by handling all of your Title 24 needs, seamlessly.
-With our help, your project will not get held up because of energy compliance codes.
+If desired, we can also consult you on any step in the process.
+We guide you through your construction project or home upgrades by handling all of your Title 24 needs, seamlessly.
+With our help, your project will not get held up because of energy compliance.
 You can learn about the newest code updates in our blog post: California Energy Commission 2022 Building Energy Efficiency Standards.
 Or, see a comprehensive list of our services here.